webzop/yii2-notifications/README.md

 ```

 You can customize the HTML template for the widget as follow.
+Setting template to false will hide all widget HTML and the browser will prompts the user to allow notifications.
-When you customize the template remember to include a button with id 'js-web-push-subscribe-button':
+If you customize the HTML template remember to include a button with id 'js-web-push-subscribe-button':

 ```html
 <div>